secretstartups/handbook/security/security-engineering/security-logging/index.html.md

 ## <i class="fas fa-users" id="biz-tech-icons"></i> The Team

 ### Team Members
-The Security Logging Team is part of the Security Engineering & Research sub-department.
+The Security Logging Team is part of the Security Engineering sub-department.
 [See GitLab's organizational chart and meet our team members](https://comp-calculator.gitlab.net/org_chart).

 ## Responsibilities
 The Security Logging Team is responsible for security focused logging, monitoring, and alerting.